jcbw/jcbw/README.md

 - 👋 Hi, I’m Jullian.
 - 👀 I’m interested in remote sensing/geological & mining engineering/research/outreach.
 As well as anything in the arts (music/dancing/culinary) & sports (mostly tennis/football).
-- 🌱 I’m currently unemployed.
+- 🌱 I’m currently eating data for breakfast.
 - 💞️ I’m looking to collaborate on any and all things geoscience and civil engineering.
 - 🦜 I speak English, Spanish and Jamaican patois.
+Minor conversation in German and Polish.
 - ORCID ID: https://orcid.org/0000-0001-5700-4908

 <!---